Even small additional contributions to your account each month can make a big difference to the size of your super account.

 After-tax (non-concessional contributions)

-There are annual limits on the amount of after-tax contributions you can make into your super account each financial year.
-The non-concessional contribution cap is $110,000 for the 2021-22 financial year.
+Keep in mind there are annual limits on the amount of after-tax contributions you can make into your super account each financial year.
+The non-concessional contribution cap is $110,000 for the 2023-24 financial year.

 See How Super is Taxed.